jhnbyrn/951-KLR-PAGES/dme_map_info.md

 Now each of these might seem a little cryptic so I'll explain them one by one.

 ## First byte: the input variable
 This value is the RAM address of the input variable.
 In the Motronic code, key engine parameters live in certain memory locations.
 They're stored there after being read by the ADC (and possibly after some post-processing) and then they always stay there; those locations are reserved just for their respective parameters.
+So the maps are written with the appropriate input variable location hard-coded.
 Here are the most important ones:

 ```
 37h: rpm